SoulTqker/YoutubeDownloader/README.md

 To use this tool you will need an environment like PyCharm or Sublime Text and go to your environment's cmd and type : pip install pytube

+PS : There is some bugs with certain videos so if you want to edit the prog to make it work do it

 WARNING: DOWNLOADING COPYRIGHTED MATERIAL IS HIGHLY ILLEGAL!
 I DO NOT TAKE ANY RESPONSIBILITY FOR YOUR USAGE OF THIS TOOL!
 THIS IS FOR EDUCATIONAL PURPOSES ONLY! i guess